What does feijoa contain? Feijoa is a little green vitamin bomb. Feijoa: recipes

 What is useful for men

-6. The natural combination of essential oils, antiseptics, tannins and other beneficial elements have a positive effect on the functioning of the gastrointestinal tract.
-Taking berries facilitates gastritis, liver cirrhosis, pancreatitis (but not during an exacerbation), mononucleosis.
+6. A natural combination of essential oils, antiseptics, tannins and other useful elements have a positive effect on work gastrointestinal tract.
+Taking berries alleviates the condition of gastritis, cirrhosis of the liver, pancreatitis (but not during an exacerbation), mononucleosis.
 Helps with constipation, gallstones, colitis, cholecystitis.

 Feijoa as a source of iodine - video

-Remember what you used to do with the skin of fruits or vegetables?
+Remember what you used to do with the peels of fruits or vegetables?
 That's right, they clean it off and throw it away.
-Many people are used to cutting off the skin even from an apple.
-But few people thought that it is in this protective layer that sometimes more useful substances are contained than in the fruit itself.
-Feijoa peel is incredibly healthy, so it is advisable to eat the fruit along with the peel.
+Many people are even accustomed to cutting the skin off apples.
+But few people thought that this protective layer sometimes contains more useful substances than the fruit itself.
+The peel of feijoa is incredibly healthy, so it is advisable to eat the fruit along with the peel.
 It contains many catechins and leukoanthocyanins, which act as antioxidants.
-But since these useful substances give the top layer of the berry a tart taste (especially in unripe fruits), few of us decide to eat it, especially since it is also harsh.
+But since these beneficial substances give the top layer of the berry tart taste(especially it manifests itself in unripe fruits), few of us dare to consume it as food, especially since it is also somewhat harsh.

-Even if you don't like the peel, you shouldn't throw it away as it contains antioxidants.
+Even if you don't like the peel, you shouldn't throw it away, as it contains antioxidants.

-How to choose and store
+How to select and store

-Useful properties of feijoa - video
+Beneficial properties of feijoa - video

-What can be cooked from feijoa
+What can you cook from feijoa?

 • vitamin salads;